featurist/coypu-jvm/README.md

 Setup timeout/retry like so:

-	configuration.Timeout = TimeSpan.fromSeconds(1);
+	sessionConfiguration.Timeout = TimeSpan.fromSeconds(1);
-	configuration.RetryInterval = TimeSpan.fromSeconds(0.1);
+	sessionConfiguration.RetryInterval = TimeSpan.fromSeconds(0.1);

-These settings are the default configuration.
+These settings are the default sessionConfiguration.

-All methods in the API take an optional final parameter of a `Coypu.Options`.
+All methods in the API take an optional final parameter of a `Options`.
 By passing this in you can override these timing settings for just that call.

 ### Visible elements